TheArturthur/CoppermindScraper/Cosmere/Preservation.md

 At the same time, Leras was rapidly dying.
 As the mist spirit, he appeared one last time to [[Elend\|Elend]] as the latter was almost ready to give up when escorting a large group of captured koloss back to [[Fadrex City\|Fadrex City]].
 By this time, Preservation was too weak to perform any significant actions and could only vaguely communicate with Elend, attempting to convince him not to besiege Fadrex.
 Shortly after Elend departed, Leras died, and his body fell back into the [[Physical Realm\|Physical Realm]].

 ### Kelsier
+For the history of Kelsier prior to becoming Preservation, see Kelsier#History.
 >“*Do you know why I always won at card tricks, Ruin?
 It's because I could always.
 Force.
 People to choose.
 The card I wanted them to.*”
 \-Kelsier[48]